KoolKevin/SO_M_Learning_repo/XV6/Appunti/Capitolo 3 - Page tables/intro_e_paging_hardware.md

 ![alt text](immagini/real_physical_and_virtual_addresses_in_risc_V.png)

 #### Perchè paginazione a livelli?
-The three-level structure of Figure 3.2 allows a __memory-efficient way of recording PTEs__, com pared to the single-level design of Figure 3.1.
+The three-level structure of Figure 3.2 allows a __memory-efficient way of recording PTEs__, compared to the single-level design of Figure 3.1.
 In the common case in which large ranges of virtual addresses have no mappings, __the three-level structure can omit entire page directories__.
 For example, if an application uses only a few pages starting at address zero, then the entries 1 through 511 of the top-level page directory are invalid, and __the kernel doesn’t have to allocate pages those for 511 intermediate page directories__.
 Furthermore, the kernel also doesn’t have to allocate pages for the bottom-level page directories for those 511 intermediate page directories.
 So, in this example, the three-level design saves 511 pages for intermediate page directories and 511 × 512 pages for bottom-level page directories (chiaramente la top-level directory è un'unica pagina e quindi il kernel la deve allocare nella sua interezza).

 From the kernel’s point of view, a page table is data stored in memory, and the kernel creates and modifies page tables using code much like you might see for any tree-shaped data structure.

 #### TLB
 Although a CPU walks the three-level structure in hardware as part of executing a load or store instruction, a potential downside of three levels is that the CPU must load three PTEs from memory to perform the translation of the virtual address in the load/store instruction to a physical address (accessi alla lenta memoria mutlipli per ogni load/store).
 To avoid the cost of loading PTEs from physical memory, __a RISC-V CPU caches page table entries__ (a quanto pare non direttamente le pagine, bisogna fare quindi un'accesso alla memoria? forse ci pensano le altre cache) in a __Translation Look-aside Buffer__ (TLB).

+Each RISC-V CPU caches page table entries in a TLB, and __when xv6 changes a page table__, it must tell the CPU to invalidate corresponding cached TLB entries.
+If it didn’t, then at some point later the TLB might use an old cached mapping, pointing to a physical page that in the meantime has been allocated to another process, and as a result, a process might be able to scribble on some other process’s memory.

+The RISC-V has an instruction _sfence.vma_ that flushes the current CPU’s TLB.
+Xv6 executes sfence.vma in kvminithart after reloading the satp register, and in the trampoline code that switches to a user page table before returning to user space (kernel/trampoline.S:89). xv6 non fa quindi una invalidazione minima della CPU ma è in grado solo di fare un flush globale.
+- To avoid flushing the complete TLB, RISC-V CPUs may support address space identifiers (ASIDs) [3].
+The kernel can then flush just the TLB entries for a particular address space. __Xv6 does not use this feature__.

+It is also necessary to issue sfence.vma before changing satp, in order to wait for completion of all outstanding loads and stores.
+This wait ensures that preceding updates to the page table have completed, and ensures that preceding loads and stores use the old page table, not the new one.

+- Quando sfence.vma viene eseguito, __la CPU si assicura__ che tutti i carichi e le memorizzazioni in corso siano completati prima di permettere ulteriori operazioni di accesso alla memoria.
+Questo è importante per evitare che carichi o memorizzazioni in sospeso (iniziati con la vecchia tabella delle pagine) vengano completati usando una nuova traduzione, che potrebbe essere errata.
+- In altre parole, il flush del TLB blocca il passaggio alla nuova tabella delle pagine fino a quando non sono terminati tutti gli accessi alla memoria che utilizzano la vecchia mappatura.
+In questo modo, si garantisce che non ci siano operazioni di memoria “miste” che usano traduzioni incoerenti.

 #### Flags
 Each PTE contains flag bits that tell the paging hardware how the associated virtual address is allowed to be used.